Watering can be the toughest thing to figure out when you’re a newbie growing your own weed.

 Water your dry soil mix until the water starts draining out of the holes in the bottom of the pot.
 Remember how much water it took and get a good feel for the weight of your pot after it’s watered.
 As the root system grows the plant will use more water.

 For example; we use 6 or 10 gal pots.
 It takes from 1 to 1-1/2 gals of water for the 6 gal and from 1-1/2 to 2 gals for the 10 gal pot.
-Water until it starts draining from the bottom.
+Pour the water until it starts draining from the bottom.
 Water is heavy, about 8.8 pounds per gal so you’ll feel the weight of the water.
 You’ll know when to water again when the pot is much lighter but don’t let it get as light as the pot with just the dry mix.

 You could even keep a pot with just dry mix and use that to compare the weight of your plants.